Rafnuss/GeoPressureAPI/README.md

 2. Add the `json` file with the key in the repository.
 3. Update `bootServer.sh` with the appropriate service address.
 4. Create a `logs` folder
-5. Add a route to the server if needed (the default port is 80)
+5. Add a route to the server if needed
 ```bash
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 80
 ```